Thursday, July 31, 2025

 The US Department of Health and Human Services (HHS) sent out the following media release on July 21, 2025 concerning organ donation and the organ transplant system in the United States.

-I have been writing about issues related to organ donation for many years based on the reality that organ donors are not always dead before organs are retrieved.
-Death is sometimes caused by organ removal rather than a organs being removed from a dead person.
+I have been writing about issues related to organ donation for many years based on the fact that organ donors are not always dead before organs are retrieved.
+Death is sometimes caused by organ removal rather than organs being removed from a dead person.

 In 2023, an effort to legitimize harvesting organs from living people was prevented when the Uniform Law Commission stopped the effort to revise the UDDA.
 The revision to the UDDA was designed to give legal cover when organs are taken from people who have not yet died but have an irreversible condition.

-The Euthanasia Prevention Coalition has supports the dead donor rule.
+The Euthanasia Prevention Coalition supports the dead donor rule.

 Health and Human Services examined 351 organ donation approvals and determined that in 103 of the cases the dead donor rule was likely violated.